My Research Program

 This is a paper explicating the big-picture of Sellars's philosophy of language, explaining how the various pieces of his conception of language fit together within his overarching ambition to synthesize the Kantian transcendental project with the linguistic turn. pdf of draft

 Generalized Bilateral Harmony.
-The 2023 Logica Yearbook.
+The 2023 Logica Yearbook, edited by Igor Sedlár.
 College Publications.
-Forthcoming.
+2025..

 Bilateral natural deduction systems for classical logic solve the problem of harmony between the introduction and elimination rules but give rise to a further problem of potential disharmony between the positive and negative rules.
-In this paper, I propose a new criterion of bilateral harmony, framed within a new generalized approach to bilateralism as a whole, developed also in my paper "A General Schema for Bilateral Proof Rules." pdf
+In this paper, I propose a new criterion of bilateral harmony, framed within a new generalized approach to bilateralism as a whole, developed also in my paper "A General Schema for Bilateral Proof Rules." link to book, pdf of paper

 Meaning, Coherence, and Consequence: Rethinking the Philosophical Significance of the Sequent Calculus.
 For a Festschrift for Michael Kremer.